AlBasyaar/Web3-Skillsnap-dapp/README.md

 - [Docker](https://www.docker.com/) is already installed
 - The project folder has been cloned from this repository
-- The `Dockerfile` and `docker-compose.yaml` files are located in the root directory
+- If you are using Windows, we recommend using Windows PowerShell or Git Bash.
 - Ports **3000** (for the frontend) and **4943** (for DFX) are not currently in use

 ---

 ## 🧱 1.
 Building Containers

-Run the following command to build the container:
+Go to the cloned folder and run the following command to build the container:

 ```bash
 docker-compose up --build -d